 The main regulatory body in charge of supervising all institutions in the country is the Indian University Grants Commission .

 Information about Indian universities can be accessed - depending on their geographic region and state - at the National Network of Education .

-The autonomy of Indian institutions means you will have to enquire directly and individually to find out about specific entry requirements.
-For admissions into Indian institutions, international students must apply for study through the 'single window agency', Educational Consultants India Limited (EdCIL) .
+Entry requirements will differ greatly between institutions depending on your course.
+The autonomy of institutions means you will have to enquire directly and individually to find out about specific admission requirements.

+To be admitted into Indian institutions, international students must apply through the 'single window agency', Educational Consultants India Limited (EdCIL) .
 Here you can download the required documents for UK nationals applying to study in India, namely the visa and application forms.